 MAP – San Diego Zoo One Day Itinerary for Adults & Older Children

 By following this map you’ll see most of the animal exhibits with the least backtracking.
-And the route has been timed so that you’ll be able to take the Guided Tour Bus, and see 4 of the best Keeper Talks:

 - Guided Bus Tour entrance